haplotype/kindred/README.md

 ## Protocol to prepare annotation vcf files
+By selecting a subset of SNPs that have similar allele frequenices across population, kindred can infer kinship for admixed samples.
+Below is a protocol that generates a FST tag that can be used to select such SNPs.

 To prepare annotation files that contains allele frequencies for a specific population,
 we downloaded 1000 genomes vcf and tbi files, they were arranged in different chromosomes.
 We first obtain all allelic SNPs with minimum of 50 counts of minor alleles (among 2504 samples).